IV Cannulation & Therapy | MObyJC Injector Academy

 Understanding the vessel before you access it

 Module One opens with a detailed breakdown of vein anatomy: the three-layer wall structure (tunica externa, media, and intima), the role of one-way valves, and why veins are the preferred access point for IV therapy.
-Every diagram in the course is built to translate directly into clinical decision-making, not just exam recall.

 A note on infusion cocktails